annapcorrea/research-analysis/README.md

 # Research Analysis
-## Web scraping and analysis of research opportunities to STEM students
+## Web scraping and analysis of research opportunities for STEM students

 Web scraping of the website https://www.pathwaystoscience.org/ in order to pull information about research opportunities to STEM students.
 Then, data analysis is conducted in order to find patterns what the applications are looking for in students.